draddo11/100-days-of-code/r2-log.md

 continued with angular 7 crash course by garry simons
 ## R2D97
 Finallly completed the ng 7 tutorial will host on GH pages
+## R2D98-99
+Having issues with netlify for live hostong